department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-08-usability-testing-rd3-at/conversation-guide.md

 _\[if no\]_

-On a scale from 1 to 5 with 1 being very difficult and 5 being very easy, please rate the difficulty of accessing Pat’s Lab and Test Results
+On a scale from 1 to 5 with 1 being very difficult and 5 being very easy, please rate the difficulty of finding information on Pat’s Lab and Test Results.

 _\[if yes\]_

-On a scale from 1 to 5 with 1 being very difficult, 2 being difficult, 3 being neither difficult nor easy, 4 being easy and 5 being very easy, please rate the difficulty of accessing Pat’s Lab and Test Results.
+On a scale from 1 to 5 with 1 being very difficult, 2 being difficult, 3 being neither difficult nor easy, 4 being easy and 5 being very easy, please rate the difficulty of finding information on Pat’s Lab and Test Results.

 \[_if <5\]_ What would make your answer a 5?